 September 9 Off the Beaten Path: Pawpaw, Figs, Jujube, Persimmon and Jerusalem Artichokes

 Meet Your Instructor

 Barbara Fetchenhier (pictured to the left) has a passion for growing edibles of all types.
-As the Heartland Harvest Garden Interpreter, she gets to share her enthusiasm and knowledge with visitors.
-Drop by one of Barbara's Fresh Bites sessions or join her for Watch Your Dinner Grow, a weekly workshop starting in May.
+As the Heartland Harvest Garden Interpreter, she gets to share her enthusiasm and knowledge with guests.
+Drop by one of Barbara's Fresh Bites sessions.
 Even the most frustrated gardener will gain new excitement for growing edibles after spending time with her!

-Barbara, who has been with the Gardens for over 15 years, was previously the fruits and nuts gardener in the Heartland Harvest Garden.
+Barbara, who has been with the Gardens for more than 20 years, was previously the fruits and nuts gardener in the Heartland Harvest Garden.
 She and her husband Jeff run the 20-acre Fetchen' Honey Farm, which produces eggs, honey, fruits, vegetables and mushrooms.
 Barbara is a Johnson County, Missouri, Master Gardener.
 Her spectacular farm was featured on the group's Garden Tour in 2012.